JackChilds/jsmysqldb/README.md

 **Properties**

-table : specifies the default table to use if no table is provided in the request config. limit : specifies the default row limit to use if no limit is provided in the request config. offset : specifies the default row offset to use if no offset is provided in the request config.
+- table : specifies the default table to use if no table is provided in the request config
+- limit : specifies the default row limit to use if no limit is provided in the request config
+- offset : specifies the default row offset to use if no offset is provided in the request config
-allowedTables: specifies the ist of tables that the script is allowed to access.
+- allowedTables: specifies the ist of tables that the script is allowed to access